 (there are affiliate links in here)

-So, the United States government challenged two railroad companies to get us a faster and safer way across the country once that whole slavery issue was settled, the transcontintental railroad.
+So, the United States government challenged two railroad companies to get us a faster and safer way across the country once that whole slavery issue was settled, the transcontinental railroad.
 The Union Pacific and Standard Pacific raced each other to cross the most territory in the fastest way possible.
 To get an idea of what this was like we played Transamerica.
 It helps explain why our railroads are set up how they are now.
 It also lets you see how one person may build it initially, but everyone uses it once it’s built.
 Seriously, our transcontinental railroad is messed up, why do you need to go from Austin to Chicago to get to San Fransisco?

 After we played the game a couple of times, we made a map from the Interactive 3-D Maps: American History: which we’ve used several times now, and my kids think are the coolest things ever.
 Probably because you can play with them.
 They don’t like the coloring part of it.

-This is one of the better colored ones.
+This is one of the better-colored ones.
 Batman was tired of coloring and his ended up all black.
 Yeah…….
 That didn’t go over well, and he redid his.
 He didn’t like that response.

 After all of this study, we got a fun excursion: a train ride!
 Really, it was my Mom’s Christmas present to ride the train to Main Street Bethlehem, but I’m not one to pass up making a learning opportunity.